 Julian Marquez has promoted to Library Assistant in Half Moon Bay.
-Julian is currently pursuing a major in Kinesiology at the College of San Mateo.
+Julian is pursuing a major in Kinesiology at the College of San Mateo.
 He is a Half Moon Bay native and started as a Library volunteer, before becoming a Library Aide, then an Extra Help Library Assistant.
-Julian has supported family engagement programming and after school programs.
+Julian has supported library family engagement and after school programming.

 Theresa Saito has promoted to Librarian in Belmont.
-Theresa has an undergraduate degree in English from U.C.
-Berkeley and her MLIS from San Jose State University.
+Theresa has an undergraduate degree in English from UC Berkeley and her MLIS degree from San Jose State University.
 She began her public library service career as a clerk for Alameda County Library and has worked as an Extra Help Library Assistant and Librarian with San Mateo County Libraries.
 She has experience leading adult computer classes, yoga, and adult craft programming.